o7-Fire/Mindustry-Ozone/crasher.md

 - now wait for server to die
 - oh shit a mod is online, ah fuck you got banned
 - no worries, just reset your UID and (use a vpn or restart router)

+Current DDOSER server notes

+to crash .io use arround 5000 and 8000 threads enable join to true so it lags wait until server just gets drunk enjoy watching how innocents get banned